JustinValentine/Reinforcement-Learning-Workshop-2022/README.md

 - Next we will need to install the atari enviorment dependences `pip install gym[atari]`
 - You can freely download Atari 2600 roms [here](#http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html) but the Breakout ROM that we will be using is provided
 - Next we will use ALE to import our ROM `ale-import-roms roms/`

+### More info
+- A good artical to help you get started with OpenAi Gym is [here](#https://blog.paperspace.com/getting-started-with-openai-gym/)